 Gsα resides in cell membranes and is responsible for conveying information from neurotransmitters as serotonin or norepinephrine to the cell interior.
 One effect of depression is to diminish this action of Gsα, by shuttling Gsα to a cholesterol-rich region of the cell membrane, known as a lipid raft.

 Antidepressants have the opposite effect, moving Gsα from lipid rafts and increasing responsiveness to certain neurotransmitters.
 Thus, the association of Gsα with lipid rafts serves as a biomarker to indicate both depression and the extent of response to antidepressant drugs.
-Most importantly, this is seen after just a few days of antidepressant treatment (weeks before any therapeutic effect is evident).
+Most importantly, this is seen after just a few days of antidepressant treatment (which may be weeks before a change in symptoms is evident).

 Transformative Applications For Depression Care